ItzLevvie/MicrosoftTeams-msinternal/README.md

 ### How can I use this repository for my scripts?

-Microsoft Teams uses Experimentation and Configuration Service (ECS) to receive the latest builds, experiments, feature flags, settings, and more.
+Microsoft Teams uses Experimentation and Configuration Service (ECS) to retrieve the latest builds, experiments, feature flags, settings, and more.

 <details>
   <summary>Here are a few examples:</summary>